nnhai1991/android-interview-questions/CORE_ANDROID.md

         - Content providers

 * What is the structure of an Android Application?
 * What is `Context`?
 How is it used?
 [MindOrks](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514)
+  - As the name suggests, it's the context of current state of the application/object.
+It lets newly-created objects understand what has been going on.
+Typically you call it to get information regarding another part of your program (activity and package/application).

+  - You can get the context by invoking getApplicationContext(), getContext(), getBaseContext() or this (when in a class that extends from Context, such as the Application, Activity, Service and IntentService classes).

 * What is `AndroidManifest.xml`?
 [Android Official](https://developer.android.com/guide/topics/manifest/manifest-intro)
+  - Every app project must have an AndroidManifest.xml file (with precisely that name) at the root of the project source set.
+The manifest file describes essential information about your app to the Android build tools, the Android operating system, and Google Play.
 * What is `Application` class?
+  - Base class for maintaining global application state.
+You can provide your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the "android:name" attribute in your AndroidManifest.xml's <application> tag.
+The Application class, or your subclass of the Application class, is instantiated before any other class when the process for your application/package is created.
 #### Activity

 * What is `Activity`?
 [MindOrks](https://blog.mindorks.com/android-activity-lifecycle)
+  - An activity is the entry point for interacting with the user.
+It represents a single screen with a user interface
+  -  An activity facilitates the following key interactions between system and app:

+    - Keeping track of what the user currently cares about (what is on screen) to ensure that the system keeps running the process that is hosting the activity.
+    - Knowing that previously used processes contain things the user may return to (stopped activities), and thus more highly prioritize keeping those processes around.
+    - Helping the app handle having its process killed so the user can return to activities with their previous state restored.
+    - Providing a way for apps to implement user flows between each other, and for the system to coordinate these flows.
+(The most classic example here being share.)

 * Explain `Activity` and `Fragment` lifecycle.
 (Complete diagram [GitHub](https://github.com/xxv/android-lifecycle), simplified diagram for [Activity](https://developer.android.com/guide/components/activities/activity-lifecycle.html#alc), [Fragment](https://developer.android.com/guide/components/fragments.html#Lifecycle)), [Activity lifecycle](https://blog.mindorks.com/android-activity-lifecycle) and [Fragments lifecycle](https://blog.mindorks.com/android-fragments-and-its-lifecycle)